-The proportion of loan receivables in LocalTapiola Life's total investments decreased.
-Loan receivables yielded a return of 2.1 per cent in 2012.
+The proportion of loan receivables in LocalTapiola General's total investments decreased.
+The majority of the loan portfolio consisted of investment loans tailored for companies.
+Loan receivables returned 3.3 per cent in 2012.

 Real estate investments

 The escalation of the euro crisis had a negative effect on real estate markets in the eurozone in 2012.
 The advancing economic recession and public-sector crisis clearly weighed real estate markets down, especially in southern Europe.
 In the UK market, transaction volumes remained relatively high despite increased economic uncertainty, and the atmosphere took a clear turn for the worse.
 With Germany's strong economy, institutional investors looked more and more at the German real estate market.
 The real estate market remained active in Sweden, too, although high prices had already began to slow down transactions.